-During the era of the great resignation, HR and payroll professionals must not be excluded from hybrid and remote work models.
+During the era of the great resignation, HR and payroll software professionals must not be excluded from hybrid and remote work models.
 This becomes even more glaring when 97% of employees don’t want to return to the office full-time.

 Providing employees with the perks of working remotely is a must in today’s workforce, which means including payroll processes in your company’s digital transformation is critical.
 The benefits of transforming payroll through technology are becoming increasingly clear and interest in cloud payroll systems continues to grow, with 40% of companies saying that they will modernize their payroll systems by 2023.
 But beyond performing all relevant calculations, creating all needed reports, having the flexibility to manage multiple all the different types of employees and their wages and sharing vital information across the varying programs, companies need to make sure that these systems come with a strong data infrastructure.